codepath/android_guides/Settings-with-PreferenceFragment.md

 ## Overview

 In Android apps, there are often settings pages that contain different options the user can tweak.
-The [`PreferenceFragment`](http://developer.android.com/reference/android/preference/PreferenceFragment.html) contains a hierarchy of preference objects displayed on screen in a list.
+The [`PreferenceFragment`](http://developer.android.com/reference/android/preference/PreferenceFragment.html) and [`PreferenceFragmentCompat`](https://developer.android.com/reference/android/support/v7/preference/PreferenceFragmentCompat.html) contains a hierarchy of preference objects displayed on screen in a list.
 These preferences will automatically save to SharedPreferences as the user interacts with them.

 ### What's your minimum API level?